htilburgs/MMM-MyGarbage/README.md

 # MMM-MyGarbage
 This a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror).
-This displays the schedule for your Garbage pickup (Normal waste - Gray Bin, Garden waste - Green Bin, Recycled Paper - Blue Bin)
+This displays the schedule for your Garbage pickup.
+It supports multiple types of garbage bins.

 ![Screenshot](screenshot.png)